solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 We're also making a higher-level NFT provider that helps with NFT state management.
 It combines all three of our previous providers:
-`ConnectionProvider`, `AuthProvider`, and `MetaplexProvider` to allow us to create our `Metaplex` object.
+`ConnectionProvider`, `AuthProvider`, and `MetaplexProvider` to allow us to create our `Umi` object.
 We will fill this out at a later step; for now, it makes for a good boilerplate.

 Let's create the new file `components/NFTProvider.tsx`: